 Ever wondered why your phone seems to know what you're gonna type next?
 Or how it sometimes gets it hilariously wrong?
-AI keyboards have become crazy smart, but the difference between text prediction and autocorrect isn't always clear to most of us.
-Let's break down how these technologies work and why they sometimes feel like they're reading your mind—and other times like they've never met you before.
+By 2026, AI keyboards have become eerily intelligent—finishing your sentences, adapting to your slang, and even recognizing when you're texting your boss versus your bestie.
+But here's what most people don't realize: the difference between text prediction and autocorrect is like comparing a chess grandmaster to a spellchecker.
+Let's break down how these technologies work and why your keyboard sometimes feels like it's reading your mind—and other times like it just met you yesterday.

 What's the real difference between autocorrect and text prediction?
 Aren't they kinda the same thing?
 Not exactly.
 They might seem similar, but they actually work in pretty different ways.